 Weight the food that you are about to defrost.
-Be certain to remove any metallic ties or wraps; then place the food in your oven and close the oven door.
+Be certain to remove any metallic ties or wraps; then place the food in your oven and close the oven door

-Press AUTO DEFROST twice to select the POULTRY defrosting programme.
+Press AUTO DEFROST twice to select the Poultry defrosting programme.
+DIAL will flash.